BIOS may refer to any of the following:

-1. Short for Basic Input/Output System, the BIOS, ROM BIOS, or System BIOS is a chip located on all motherboards that contain instructions and setup for how your system should boot and how it operates.
-In the below picture, is an example of what a BIOS chip may look like on your computer motherboard.
-In this example, this is a picture of an early AMIBIOS, a type of BIOS manufactured by the AMI.
-Another good example of a BIOS manufacturer is Phoenix.
+1. Short for Basic Input/Output System, the BIOS (pronounced bye-oss) is a ROM chip found on motherboards that allows you to access and set up your computer system at the most basic level.
+The picture below is an example of what a BIOS chip may look like on a computer motherboard.
+The BIOS pictured is of an early AMIBIOS, a type of BIOS manufactured by AMI.

-The BIOS includes instructions on how to load basic computer hardware and includes a test referred to as a POST (Power On Self Test) that helps verify the computer meets requirements to boot up properly.
-If the computer does not pass the POST, you will receive a combination of beeps indicating what is malfunctioning within the computer.
+The BIOS includes instructions on how to load basic computer hardware.
+It includes a test referred to as a POST (Power-On Self-Test) that helps verify the computer meets requirements to boot up properly.
+If the computer does not pass the POST, you hear a combination of beeps indicating what is malfunctioning in the computer.

-The four main functions of a PC BIOS
+What are the four main functions of a PC BIOS?

 - POST - Test the computer hardware and make sure no errors exist before loading the operating system.
-Additional information on the POST can be found on our POST and Beep Codes page.
+Additional information on the POST is available on our POST and beep codes page.

 - Bootstrap Loader - Locate the operating system.
 If a capable operating system is located, the BIOS will pass control to it.

-- BIOS or CMOS Setup - Configuration program that allows you to configure hardware settings including system settings such as computer passwords, time, and date.
+- BIOS setup or CMOS setup - Configuration program that allows you to configure hardware settings including system settings, such as date, time, and computer passwords.

-2. When referring to a person BIO's is short for biography and is a term used to describe a brief description of a person.
-A short biography or description of people who have affected the computer industry can be found on our Computer People Section.
+2. When referring to a person BIO, BIO's is short for biography and is a term used to describe a brief description of a person.
+A short biography or description of people who have affected the computer industry is on our computer people page.